-    ****The replica in Cléguérec situated as the centrepiece of a fountain at Place Pobeguin was inaugurated in Septembre of 1882 but was cast in 1875 which predates the American statue of liberty in New York (1876 – 1886).
+****The replica in Cléguérec, situated as the centrepiece of a fountain at Place Pobeguin, was inaugurated in September of 1882 but was cast in 1875, which predates the American Statue of Liberty in New York (1876 – 1886).
 It’s most likely an original cast from Bartholdi’s mould.

 Colmar is the birthplace of Auguste Bartholdi.

 Colmar is also home to the Bartholdi Museum.
-Go ahead and take a virtual 3D tour of the Musée Bartholdi and head up to room three on the second floor to see the terracotta replicas of the statue of liberty.
-There were supposedly 200 terracotta replicas stamped “Modèle du Comité” and signed by Auguste Bartholdi himself (supposedly to partially help fund the building of the actual statue of liberty).
+Go ahead and take a virtual 3D tour of the Musée Bartholdi and head up to room three on the second floor to see the terracotta replicas of the Statue of Liberty.
+There were supposedly 200 terracotta replicas stamped “Modèle du Comité” and signed by Auguste Bartholdi himself (apparently to partially help fund the building of the actual Statue of Liberty).

 17- Lugné: in Cessenon-sur-Orb

-Back in the late 80’s “Maxim’s des Mer” was a 180-foot luxury commercial yacht with 16 luxury suites prominent on the Cote d’Azur.
-It slept 32 people who were willing to pay $4,200 to $5,900 per person in one of the 16 double occupancy rooms for a one-week cruise in the lap of Art Nouveau luxury.
+In the late 80’s “Maxim’s des Mer” was a 180-foot luxury commercial yacht with 16 luxury suites prominent on the Cote d’Azur.
+It slept 32 people who were willing to pay $4,200 to $5,900 per person in one of the 16 double-occupancy rooms for a one-week cruise in the lap of Art Nouveau luxury.

 It had a piano bar, casino, boutique, massage room, hair salon, outdoor pool, Jacuzzi, stained-glass windows and famous French chefs to prepare meals served to guests in a huge dining room on red velvet chairs. (source)

-Back in 1986, for the 100th anniversary of the statue of liberty, “Maxim’s des mer” brought over an original plaster mould of one of the Statue of Liberty ears on loan from the Bartholdi museum in Colmar France.
-The birthplace of Bartholdi.
-The museum also made a copy of the statue of liberty for the bow of the boat.
+In 1986, for the 100th anniversary of the Statue of Liberty, an original plaster mould of one of the Statue of Liberty ears on loan from the Bartholdi Museum in Colmar was brought over on the Yacht.
+For the voyage, the museum made a copy of the Statue of Liberty for the bow of the boat.

-After the event, the statue was removed, but no one wanted to purchase it, so the captain of the ship, Albert Abélanet from Lugné decided to save her.
-He purchased her and picked her up from storage somewhere in France with his vehicle. source.
+After the event, the Statue was removed, but no one wanted to purchase it, so the captain, Albert Abélanet from Lugné, decided to save her.
+He purchased her and picked her up from storage somewhere in France with his vehicle.
+Source.
 Unfortunately, the boat Maxim des Mer is dead in the water somewhere in Italy.